awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_TABLE.md

 + BOOLEAN \(BOOL\)
 + CHAR \(CHARACTER\)
 + VARCHAR \(CHARACTER VARYING\)
++ VARBYTE \(CHARACTER VARYING\) – can be used with Parquet and ORC data files, and only with non\-partition columns\.
-+ DATE \(DATE data type can be used only with text, Parquet, or ORC data files, or as a partition column\)
++ DATE – can be used only with text, Parquet, or ORC data files, or as a partition column\.
 + TIMESTAMP

 For DATE, you can use the formats as described following\.
 For month values represented using digits, the following formats are supported: